-UPDATE (04/2/2019): Another airport within Niagara Frontier Transport Authority has announced that they will be shelving any plans to open a Chik-fil-A. The Cheektowaga airport now joins one other New York location and the San Antonio International Airport in this decision.
+UPDATE (04/2/2019): Another airport within Niagara Frontier Transport Authority has announced that it will be shelving any plans to open a Chick-fil-A. The Cheektowaga airport now joins one other New York location and the San Antonio International Airport in this decision.

 "A publicly financed facility like the Buffalo Niagara International Airport is not the appropriate venue for a Chick-fil-A restaurant," New York Democratic Assemblyman Sean Ryan urged last week.

 When the Niagara Frontier Transportation Authority approved a preliminary agreement with Chick-fil-A, Ryan spoke up saying he was "disappointed" by the decision.

 He took to Twitter to urge the NFTA to "reverse this decision and identify a different restaurant to operate at the airport."

 "I don't believe the leadership of the NFTA intends to help spread hate and discrimination, but allowing a corporation like Chick-fil-A to do business at the Buffalo Niagara International Airport will help to fund continued divisive anti-LGBTQ rhetoric," Ryan posted on Twitter ahead of the NFTA's reversal of its decision to install a Chick-fil-A. "New York is a welcoming state that celebrates diversity.
 The views of Chick-fil-A do not represent our state or the Western New York community, and businesses that support discrimination have no place operating in taxpayer-funded public facilities."

 The NFTA later released a statement in response to Ryan's concerns:

 "First and foremost, the NFTA is an organization that prides itself on its strong commitment to diversity and inclusion and stand firmly against any form of discrimination.
 We have the (utmost) respect for Assemblyman Ryan and consider him a great partner and friend to us.
 We will reach out to him and discuss his concerns."